ivaaaan/smug/README.md

 `$ smug stop project`

-When you already have a started session, and you want to start only some windows from the configuration file, you can do something like this:
+When you already have a running session, and you want to create only some windows from the configuration file, you can do something like this:

 `$ smug start project:window1`